i Tupdogs & Nephandus

 This is an rush deck using Tupdogs to take down opposing vampires and Nephandus to bleed and defend.
 Antonio d'Erlette is the star in a sense, since his ability provides sure Nephandus recruitments with no risk of block.

-The combat is dominated by the Tupdogs and their V and P cards combination, using Brick By Brick to set the range if needed, Immortal Grapple to prevent Dodge and Combat Ends, and Raking Talons for aggravated damage.
+The combat is dominated by the Tupdogs and their and cards combination, using Brick By Brick to set the range if needed, Immortal Grapple to prevent Dodge and Combat Ends, and Raking Talons for aggravated damage.
 Torn Signpost and Target Vitals can provide additional damage if needed.

 The Nephandus themselves are not too shabby in combat, especially since they can use Haven Uncovered to rush and Target Vitals to inflict more damage.